 Aebleskiver are slightly crisp on the outside - soft and fluffy on the inside - so delicious!!

 They make a fun breakfast.
 But if you really want to embrace Danish tradition, serve these around the holidays for dessert and wash them down with mugs of steaming glogg.

 The kitchen is such a great place to experiment and create exciting things.
 Aebleskivers are very exciting things!
 If you're interested, you can Purchase an Aebleskiver Pan on Amazon.
 It makes a great holiday gift!

 Once you have an Aebleskiver Pan you may also want to try this delicious recipe for Savory Potato Aebleskivers It's a fantastic appetizer recipe.
 And if you have anyone with dietary restrictions you'll be happy to know that they're gluten-free, dairy-free and egg-free.

-Here’s the recipe for Danish Aebleskivers.
-If you try this recipe I hope you’ll come back to leave a comment and a rating and let me know what you think.Print
+Here's the Aebleskiver recipe.
+If you try this recipe I hope you'll come back to leave a star rating and a comment.
+I'd love to know what you think!Print

 - Total Time: 15 mins